 Is this the West Country’s most stunning home?

-Spoiler *yes!* Muddy had a peek inside this unique masterclass in rustic luxe style, complete with swimming pool, secret study and cinema room.
+Spoiler *yes!* Muddy had a peek inside this award-winning masterclass in rustic luxe style.
 Trust me, it's very you.

 You know when you’re on a seaside walk and you glimpse an amazing clifftop house and think, “OMG, I want that lifestyle” or as I like to say to Mr Muddy, “That house is so us, darling, can we sell the children and live there instead?”